How to Make Friends in London

 8. Utilise your existing network

 They say you’re only 6 degrees of separation from every given person.
-So, make the most of mutual connections.
 Before you move, consider casting out a net online by posting about your move.
 You’ll be surprised by how many people will respond with contacts of new potential friends.

 9. Go solo